 Many people associate reverse psychology with kids.
 A parent might tell their purple-haired teen that the color really works on him, in hopes that he'll immediately dye it his original color.
 But people of all ages are susceptible to its effects.

 Reverse psychology often works because humans have a need for independence, says Dr. Jeanette Raymond, a Los Angeles–based licensed psychologist, therapist and relationship expert.
 "It's more empowering to think that you did something out of your own free will than because you were forced, threatened, shamed into it or are afraid of losing that relationship," Raymond says.

 In the psychotherapeutic field, reverse psychology is more accurately termed a paradoxical intervention.
 (The term "reverse psychology" is a media invention, Raymond says.)
-In a paradoxical intervention, a therapist tells a client to engage in a behavior the client is trying to resolve.
+In a paradoxical intervention, a therapist tells a client to engage in behavior the client is trying to resolve.
 So if a patient is trying to stop being a procrastinator, his counselor might tell him to spend one hour per day procrastinating.
-The idea is that this will help the client focus on the behavior and its possible causes, and allow him to see that the behavior is voluntary and therefore can be controlled.
+The idea is that this will help the client focus on the behavior and its possible causes and allow him to see that the behavior is voluntary and therefore can be controlled.

 There are some concerns over whether paradoxical interventions by a professional are ethical.
 Sometimes a patient's problem involves a fear or pain, so it isn't always appropriate to ask the patient to try to create the fear or pain [source: Howes].